Are you looking to learn more about Keenan Family Farms?

 Chelsea says, “As a wife and a mom I’ve struggled to find the balance.
 In the city, I was a “homemaker”.
 And now on the farm, my house is the last priority.
 There are always piles of laundry and dirty floors.
 But I suspect that this city mentality of “keeping a perfect home” will fade soon enough.
 We are creating memories and learning lessons that can no way compare to sparkling floors and fancy cupcakes.”

 The Keenans have been inundated with guests, whose visits often last for 2 – 3 days.
 So if you calculate the actual time that they are spending with their friends, they are spending MORE time with them now, than they did when they lived on the coast.
 The time is better quality and not rushed.

 Don’t you feel bad eating food after meeting the animals?

 No, and neither do our kids.
 We are meat eaters in our house and feel that protein is a valuable part of our diet.
 Our kids understand the lifecycle and specifically request food from their farm.
 I also like knowing that by choosing to support a local farmer I am choosing to consume animals that have been well loved and well cared for.

 Is this a sponsored post?

-James and I met almost 20 years ago when I met my boyfriend (now Husband) Jason.
-Jason and James are pretty much inseparable and so getting to know my boyfriend at the time also meant spending a lot of time with James.
-Once Chelsea came along it was clear that it was a perfect match and shortly after came baby 1 through 4.
+James and I met almost 20 years ago when I met my boyfriend and now husband, Jason.
+Jason and James are pretty much inseparable, so getting to know my boyfriend at the time also meant spending a lot of time with James.
+Once Chelsea came along it was clear that it was a perfect match and shortly after came baby 1 through 5.
 James has always been an amazing friend to both Jason and me, and we couldn’t be happier to see him chase his dreams with his family.
 So while this may look like a sponsored post at times it is certainly nothing more than our family sharing another family’s amazing and inspiring story.